Get debt relief now. We've helped 205 clients find attorneys today.

 Even if you continue to make timely payments, your lender can still take your property back if you fail to reaffirm the debt.
 While many lenders are happy to receive your payments and let you keep the property without a reaffirmation, some (especially certain car lenders) will still repossess your property.
 Reaffirming protects against the possibility of getting your property repossessed when you are still making timely payments.

-In contrast, if you don't reaffirm the debt and the lender repossesses the property, it cannot go after you for the deficiency.
-Liability for the deficiency is wiped out with the Chapter 7 discharge.
+However, if you don't reaffirm the debt and the lender repossesses the property, the lender can't go after you for the deficiency.
+Liability for the deficiency is wiped out with the Chapter 7 discharge and remains so unless you sign a new contract giving the lender deficiency rights.

-Even if you don't reaffirm, many lenders (with a few exceptions) will still let you keep the property as long as you make timely payments on the loan.
-However, you should make sure that your lender will not repossess your property before deciding not to reaffirm if you cannot afford to lose it.
+Even if you don’t reaffirm, many lenders, with a few exceptions, will let you keep the property as long as you make timely payments on the loan.
+However, your lender can repossess your property anytime if you don't reaffirm, and there's no way to prevent it without a contract.
+And while you can walk away at any time without fear of a deficiency judgment, the benefit might not be worth the risk if you can't afford to lose the property.

 Get Professional Help